 Indonesia is pursuing financial sustainability for its immunization services through legislation and expenditure tracking.
 The Sabin Sustainable Immunization Financing (SIF) Program began its efforts in Indonesia in July 2013.

 Indonesia’s National Immunization Program (NIP) is located in the Immunization and Quarantine Directorate, Division of Communicable Disease Control and Environmental Health, Ministry of Health (MOH).

-Over the period 2006-2013, Indonesia’s Gross National Income increased from US$1,390 to US$3,580 per capita, a 158 percent increase.
+Over the period 2006-2014, Indonesia’s Gross National Income rose from US$1,390 to $3,650 per capita, a 163% increase.
 According to the WHO/UNICEF Joint Reporting Form (JRF), the Indonesian government spent $8 on routine immunization per surviving infant in 2006.
-By 2013, this figure had risen to $9, a 13% increase.
+By 2014, this figure had risen to $9, a 13% increase.
 While increasing in absolute terms, the government share of total routine immunization expenditures dropped from 95% to 64% over the period.
 Since 2010, Indonesia has reported inconsistently on JRF financial indicators.
-The data suggest that Indonesia has not progressed towards country ownership of its immunization program.
+The data suggest that Indonesia has progressed towards country ownership of its immunization program.
 Among SIF countries, Indonesia ranked tenth in terms of routine immunization spending per surviving infant in 2014.

 The Indonesian Health Law was passed in 2009.
-In November 2014, the MOH and Ministry of Planning (MOP) jointly initiated a review of all immunization-related legislation.
-It is intended to identify the appropriate legal document in which a provision establishing the Indonesian Technical Advisory Group on Immunization (ITAGI) may be inserted.
+In November 2014, the MOH and Ministry of Planning (MOP) began reviewing all immunization-related legislation.

-- July 2013: Senior Program Officer and Program Director conduct introductory briefings with government counterparts.
+- July 2013: Senior Program Officer and Program Director introduce SIF program to Indonesian government